xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-APP.TITLE   Changes the title of the application workspace
+APP.TITLE&nbsp;&nbsp;&nbsp;Changes the title of the application workspace

-SAVE.AS   Specifies a new filename, file type, protection password, or write-reservation password, or to create a backup file
+SAVE.AS&nbsp;&nbsp;&nbsp;Specifies a new filename, file type, protection password, or write-reservation password, or to create a backup file

 Return to [top](#T)